THIS WEBPAGE IS ALSO AVAILABLE

 It has eerie echoes of the Satanist challenge to God: “Do what thou wilt” rather than “Thy will be done.”
 And given our fallen human nature, such thinking can be very infectious and spread like wildfire!

 This doesn’t mean acting “holier than thou”, of course.
-It means rather letting Christ live in you and treating others as He suggested to the scribe in the Gospel (Mark 12:28-31): loving your neighbor as yourself.
+It means rather letting Christ live in you and treating others as He suggested to the scribe in the Gospel (Mark 12:28-31).
+That is to say, loving your neighbor as yourself.
 It means, for example:

 • Holding your tongue and not spreading malicious gossip, or dirty jokes

-• Not overindulging in alcohol or doing so called “recreational” drugs, as these can cloud your mind and your will in all sorts of ways
+• Not overindulging in alcoholic beverages or doing so called “recreational” drugs, as these can cloud your mind and your will in all sorts of nasty ways

 • Not looking to cheat others in daily financial transactions, be they large or small